nodejs/node/doc/api/cli.markdown

 ### `-e`, `--eval "script"`

 Evaluate the following argument as JavaScript.
+The modules which are predefined in the REPL can also be used in `script`.

 ### `-p`, `--print "script"`